pedrocaleia/configs/index_markdown_files/general.md

-# Configurations

-This repository contains configuration files (for now, only for eclipse).

 ## Symbols
 * :x: - No preferences have been added to any configuration file;
 * :heavy_check_mark: - All the preferences are in configuration files;